merovex-press/stranded-series/series-bible/05-Treatments/01-Season-One/00-Summary.md

 ---
-season: 1
+order: 1
-synopsis: The first season ends with Albert escaping from in a para-motor, flying over the mountains and landing somewhere he thinks is safe, only to be picked up by soldiers.
+summary: The first season ends with Albert escaping from in a para-motor, flying over the mountains and landing somewhere he thinks is safe, only to be picked up by soldiers.
 ---
 ## Season One